DIGITALFRANK/mentorship_app/README.md

 **Francis:**

-- Transferred the wireframe to Photoshop and created mock-ups.
+- designed wireframes in Photoshop and created user flows & mock-up interactions.
-- Created the design for the entire app.
+- Created the visual design and UI for the entire app.
-- Created the landing page with the call-to-action blurb.
+- Implemented routes for the Rails app.
-- Integrated the routes for the app.
+- Integrated server-side business logic for the app.

 ## **Features:**